-Two years ago I was moving at a breakneck speed.
-I had accepted a new job, closed on new a house, decided to LIVE in that house while it was renovated and was generally an emotional stressed out mess.
+Two years ago I was moving at a breakneck speed and surviving shingles wasn’t on my mind, in fact, I had no idea what shingles were!
+I had accepted a new job, closed on new a house, decided to LIVE in that house while it was renovated, and was generally an emotionally stressed-out mess.

 Then, shingles happened.

 So.
 At the time I really thought that shingles snuck up on me.
-One day I went from feeling fine, to the next day having a slight rash on my face.
-The third day I was in pain, lethargic and knew that something bad was happening to my body.
+One day I went from feeling fine to the next day having a slight rash on my face.
+On the third day, I was in pain, and lethargic, and knew that something bad was happening to my body.
 Looking back, I now know that stress coupled with a weak immune system triggered a shingles attack on my body.

 How I Succeeded at Surviving Shingles

-After doing research I immediately started taking Lysine (an amino acid that combats the zoster virus) and a high dosage of Vitamin C. I also took a doctor prescribed antiviral to speed up my healing.
+After doing research I immediately started taking Lysine supplements (an amino acid that combats the zoster virus) and a high dosage of Vitamin C. I also took a doctor-prescribed antiviral to speed up my healing.

 I dabbed apple cider vinegar on my rash which really helped to dry it out and help it heal faster.
 I smelled totally gross but it worked!